fogfish/golem/doc/combinator.md

-# Pure Type Combinators in Golang or How to Stop Worrying and Love the Functional Programming
+# A Guide To Pure Type Combinators in Golang or How to Stop Worrying and Love the Functional Programming

 Humans have developed ideas of representing things using a formal "system" since ancient history - Aristotle’s logic, Euclid’s geometry are good examples.
 The formalism allows anyone to proof and deduct purely within the system so that it defines a concrete solution of the current problem.
 System of combinators has been known for 100 years since Moses Schönfinkel developed a universal computation system that has been researched since together with mathematical logic, lambda calculus and category theory.
 Combinators open up an opportunity to depict computation problems in terms of fundamental elements like physics talks about the universe in terms of particles.
 The only definite purpose of combinators are building blocks for composition of "atomic" functions into computational structures from concrete problem "domain".
 So far, combinators remain as powerful symbolic expressions in computational languages.